agba-coder/TheStoryTellerSarah/README.md

 # TheStoryTellerSarah
-A modern blog built with Python
+A modern personal blog for a friend